 At Birchwood we believe that children learn best when they are inspired by a real purpose.
 Medium term planning is based around key questions to help consolidate children’s learning, for example, at the end of a topic about toys, can you set up your own toys museum for parents to visit?
 Many homework tasks are set for children to complete at home with parents, based around a Humanities focus.
 Parents/family members are also invited in to termly learning together sessions, which share with parents how we would like them to be involved in their children's learning.

 Impact - What will it look like when we have achieved our intent?

 There are literally hundreds of ways we can demonstrate the excellent impact our Humanities curriculum design has on our pupils.
 In a nutshell here is one example:

 1. The Year 1 and 2 children all replicated London houses from Pudding Lane, dating back to 1666 when the Great Fire of London took place.
 They considered how their houses looked using drawings and videos of the streets back in 1666.
 They lined them up all together and set fire to them to show how the fire travelled so quickly due to the houses being built so close as well as mainly being made out of wood and with high winds on the first days.
 For this exciting activity we asked the Fire service to come to school to make sure the activity was very safe and secure.

 2. There are countless examples of high quality homework projects.
 The beauty of Humantities/WoW is pupils themselves can choose their favoured skill set to answer the learning enquiry question set for homework.
-This has resulted in - in answer to a Year 1 question about the life of frogs, one child transformed a large Evian water drinking container into a model illustrating metamorphosis from frogspawn to frog.
-Another example, a Year 3 child chose to make a model of Anubis and produce an information scroll on hand made papyrus to present in the Year 3/4 Egyptology museum.
+This has resulted in high quality homework.
+In answer to a Year 1 question about where they live?
+A child made a full scale model of their house and their journey to school, with the key features of the landscape.
+Another example, a Year 3 child chose to make a model of Anubis and produced an information scroll on hand made papyrus to present in the Year 3/4 Egyptology museum.